3rd Grade Curriculum – Subjects, Activities, and Skills

 1. Reading

-Third grade curriculum will utilize these skills and introduce your child to non-fiction and chapter books.
-Your child will learn grammar, summarization, and to get information from text.
+The third-grade curriculum will utilise these skills and introduce your child to non-fiction and chapter books.
+Your child will learn grammar, summarisation, and to get information from text.

 Key Learnings/Observations